Applied Mathematics Ph.D. (Ithaca)

 Learning Outcomes

-A graduate student in Applied Mathematics is expected to demonstrate both mastery of knowledge in mathematics and its applications, and ability to create new mathematical knowledge and innovative ways to apply mathematical tools to important problems in science, industry and society.
-Each student is expected to demonstrate the following proficiencies.
+A graduate student in applied mathematics is expected to demonstrate both mastery of knowledge in mathematics and its applications and ability to create new mathematical knowledge and innovative ways to apply mathematical tools to important problems in science, industry, and society.
+Each student is expected to demonstrate the following proficiencies:

-• Maintain ability to acquire new knowledge by keeping up with the new developments in the field through professional publications and professional meetings.
+• Maintain the ability to acquire new knowledge by keeping up with the new developments in the field through professional publications and professional meetings.

-• Dedication to advancing science through effective teaching, advising, mentoring and service to professional community.
+• Dedication to advancing science through effective teaching, advising, mentoring, and service to professional community.